Gloydius

-Gloydius is a genus of venomous pitvipers endemic to Asia, also known as Asian moccasins or Asian ground pit vipers.
+Gloydius is a genus of pit vipers endemic to Asia, also known as Asian moccasins or Asian ground pit vipers.
 Named after American herpetologist Howard K. Gloyd, this genus is very similar to the North American genus Agkistrodon.
 24 species are currently recognized.

 Geographic range

 Species of Gloydius are found in Russia, east of the Ural Mountains through Siberia, Iran, Himalayas from Pakistan, India, Nepal, China, Korea, Japan and the Ryukyu Islands.